jimmellor/flask-volcasample-helper/README.md

  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

-Success! point your browser at that address and you'll see the UI.
+Success!
+Point your browser at that address and you'll see the UI.